 With WordPress, however, you have the flexibility to create as many pages as you want and then specify which of these pages you want to assign to be the static page of your site.

-As you will soon discover, you can also replace the home page of your website as often as you like, without touching the content, just by creating a number of different pages you can point to as the site’s static page, and then selecting the one you would like to show as the home page of your site.
+Better still, you can also change the home page of your site as often as you like, without having to edit any of its content, simply by creating a number of pages you can choose as the site’s static page, and then selecting the page you would like to display as your home page.